-- In a large bowl, combine meat, parmesan, onion, rosemary, salt, and papper.
+- In a large bowl, combine meat, minced cauliflower, parmesan, onion, rosemary, salt, and pepper.

-- Whisk eggs and warm water in a small bowl.
+- Whisk eggs in a small bowl.
 Then add to the meat mixture.
 Mix with your hands until evenly combined.
-(The mixture will be very wet at first, but the meat will absorb all of the egg mixture.)

 - I recommend using this type of broiler pan with a grid top.
 Line the bottom drip pan of the broiler pan with foil.